50 Most Beautiful Highway Drives in America

 Officially known as California State Route 1, the Pacific Coast Highway is a popular locale for a breathtaking Big Sur road trip that begins in Monterey and ends in Morro Bay.
 Dazzling views of soaring cliffs along the Pacific Ocean coastline and the road's tight turns make this a scenic trip that takes about five hours to complete.
 Along the way, make sure to stop at the Bixby Creek Bridge -- one of the tallest single-span concrete bridges in the world -- and McWay Falls for photos.

 The 47-mile-long Trail Ridge Road is the signature drive of Rocky Mountain National Park.
-The highest continuously paved road in North America, it rises to 12,183 feet amidst rugged peaks.
+The highest continuously paved road in North America, it rises to 12,183 feet amid rugged peaks.
 Following a route past the Continental Divide once traversed by generations of Native Americans, visitors today can see elk and bighorn sheep.
 The road is closed during the region's harsh winters and reopens in May.

 Connecticut State Route 169 National Scenic Byway offers views of unspoiled wilderness and historic New England architecture in its brief 38-mile jaunt through the state's northeastern corridor.
 Look for colonial homesteads and stone churches in between stretches of thick backcountry and lush open fields.

 Delaware may be a small state, but it's home to the largest preserved stretch of coastal marshland on the East Coast.
 The Route 9 Coastal Heritage Byway affords gorgeous views of the marshland and its thriving wildlife.
-The two-lane road travels alongside the Delaware River and Bay Estuary for 52 miles, passing historic towns and impressive buildings like the John Dickinson Plantation in Dover.
+The two-lane road travels alongside the Delaware River and Bay Estuary for 52 miles, passing historic towns and impressive buildings such as the John Dickinson Plantation in Dover.

 The Cohutta Wilderness Loop begins in far southeast Tennessee and surrounds much of the Cohutta Wilderness in northern Georgia.
 The drive passes babbling brooks in a steady climb to breathtaking vistas near Chatsworth and Fort Mountain State Park.
 The wilderness area is the largest east of the Mississippi River and offers exceptional opportunities for hiking, birding, fishing, and more.